KITmetricslab/covid19-forecast-hub-de/README.md

 ## Purpose

-This repository assembles forecasts of cumulative and incident COVID-19 deaths and cases in Germany in a standardized format.
+This repository assembles forecasts of cumulative and incident COVID-19 deaths and cases in Germany and Poland in a standardized format.
 Forecasts for ICU need will be added in the near future, other forecast targets may follow.
 The repository is run by members of the [Chair of Econometrics and Statistics at Karlsruhe Institute of Technology](https://statistik.econ.kit.edu/index.php) and the [Computational Statistics Group at Heidelberg Institute for Theoretical Studies](https://www.h-its.org/research/cst/), see [below](#forecast-hub-team).

 An **interactive visualization** of the different forecasts can be found [here](https://jobrac.shinyapps.io/app_forecasts_de/).